 If planted and attended to with some affection, the red mulberry tree is a beautiful, large, stately species that can produce a bountiful harvest of berries.

-Site selection will be an important aspect of the mulberry’s success.
+Site selection will be an important aspect of the mulberry tree’s success.
 It is a large tree in height and spread.
 Consider a spot that will not just fit the tree now but 15 years in the future.
 Think about how the tree will interact with the infrastructure and hardscaping.
 The red mulberry’s messiness makes this step especially important to avoid staining and property damage from falling fruit.

-When ready to plant, place the tree in a hole as deep as the container or ball and burlap and two times the width.
+When ready to plant, place the tree in a hole as deep as the container or ball and two times the width.
 Mulch around the newly planted tree out to the dripline, ensuring not to touch the bark, helping the newly planted tree retain moisture.

 The tree will be its showiest and produce the most fruit when placed in full sun.
 It does tolerate part shade somewhat well but will not produce as proficiently.